 Social work case managers — a type of social and community service manager — are social workers who support individuals and families by coordinating and delivering a comprehensive array of social services.
 They begin by conducting comprehensive assessments to identify clients' needs, strengths and goals.
 Following this, they develop and implement individualized service plans, connecting clients with resources, such as healthcare, housing and financial assistance.
 Case managers also provide ongoing support and advocacy, helping clients navigate complex systems and receive necessary services.
 Throughout their work, social work case managers routinely monitor progress, adjust plans as needed and collaborate with other professionals to deliver holistic care.
 Their ultimate goal is to help clients achieve self-sufficiency and improved quality of life.

 In the social work case manager career, you can build experience in a variety of work environments including offices, clinics, hospitals and shelters across for-profit companies, nonprofit organizations and government agencies.
-Around 178,400 social and community service managers, including social work case managers, were employed nationally in 2022, according to the Bureau of Labor Statistics (BLS).
-The largest employers of social and community service managers are professional entities in individual and family services; nursing and residential care facilities; and local government (excluding education and hospitals).
+Around 199,500 social and community service managers, including social work case managers, were employed nationally in 2023, according to the Bureau of Labor Statistics (BLS).
+The largest employers of social and community service managers are professional entities in individual and family services; religious, grantmaking, civic, professional or similar organizations; and nursing and residential care facilities.

-The field of social and community service management is projected to experience faster than average job growth between 2022 and 2032, primarily driven by an aging population that requires increased social services.
+The field of social and community service management is projected to experience faster than average job growth over the next decade, primarily driven by an aging population that requires increased social services.
 In addition, the demand for managers in this sector is rising as more individuals seek addiction treatment or are redirected to treatment programs instead of incarceration.
 This escalating need for comprehensive social services and treatment programs underscores the expanding opportunities for these professionals.

 $60 - 98K